This doc makes it easy for you to stay in touch with your important contacts.

 Alternatives: Freshworks CRM, Acftive Campaign

 Streak - for those who want Gmail workflows

 Streak is a CRM that is geared towards people who communicate primarily using Gmail.
-It integrates with Gmail and enables users to complete workflows like batch emailing, tracking engagemen and even some light segmenttion directly in Gmail.
+It integrates with Gmail and enables users to complete workflows like batch emailing, tracking engagement, and even some light segmentation directly in Gmail.

 How to build your own free personal CRM

-We’re biased, but we think that the best solutions are built, not bought.
+We’re biased, but we think that the best personal CRM solutions are built, not bought.

 This doc helps remind you to connect with all the relevant people in your life, with Views which filter people into the contact bucket by time periods, depending on the contact's category.
 That way you never forget to ping a friend on their birthday, or let months elapse before you have a 1:1 with a colleague.

 We’ve designed it to be 'build as you go', meaning there is no one-time import of all your contacts.
 We did this because we found most people, while they may have thousands of contacts in Google, really only need to connect regularly with dozens up to a few hundred.

 1️⃣ Get rid of the template data by clicking these buttons 👉